elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-10-30-cs2107-lecture-8-software-security.md

 Vulnerable code:
 ![CS2107-9-10.PNG]({{site.baseurl}}/img/CS2107-9-10.PNG)

+- Values are push into the stack
+- The buffer c grows **towards the return address**
+- If attacker manage to modify the return address, the control flow will jump to the address indicated by the attacker

 ![CS2107-9-11.PNG]({{site.baseurl}}/img/CS2107-9-11.PNG)

-- If more characters are copy, the value will get over flow and the return address will get overwritten
+- If more characters are copied, the value will get overflow and the return address will get overwritten
 - It will also can jump to the executed code section

 ![CS2107-9-12.PNG]({{site.baseurl}}/img/CS2107-9-12.PNG)

 ## Code/script injection